divyesh3489/Hackout2k23-React-2/README.md

 ## Available Scripts

 This project is created by MERN stack Application .
-So , if you want to run this project then run below command.
+So , if you want to run this project then run below command in this project directory.

 ### 'npm install '